Great Central Railway (Nottingham): The railway route

-The Gotham branch-line was a short, freight branch connected to the Great Central Mainline via Gotham Sidings; it was lifted in 1969.
+Once on the main line the train passes across Gotham Moor which gives scenic views across the moor before reaching the former Gotham branch-line which was a short, freight branch connected to the Great Central Mainline via Gotham Sidings; it was lifted in 1969.
 The branch originally served a gypsum mine which was located on the north-western side of the village of Gotham.
-The sidings will be reinstated along with a short section of the branch line following reunification as part of a project to double-track the Nottingham section of the GCR.
-Trains pass across wide open countryside at Gotham Moor, which has much wildlife, and the line passes under a few bridges.

 Rushcliffe Halt railway station is named after the nearby "Rushcliffe Golf Club".
-Station development is ongoing with a new footbridge being prepared to replace the original which was dismantled.
+Opened in 1911 it differs from other stations on the London Extension with it being two separate platforms it has been slowly restored and cared for by an increasing group of volunteers from the local area.
 Just next to the station at Hotchley Hill is the British Gypsum works.
-On weekdays, trainloads of gypsum would be delivered to the works and unloaded on the concrete pad visible from the station platforms.
 An Art Deco LNER signal box (Hotchley Hill) replaced the original GCR structure in the late 1940s when the sidings were extended.
-It is currently under restoration by the Signalling and Telecoms department, who reached a major milestone in December 2022 with the new floor and stove installation being completed.
+It was restored by the Signalling and Telecoms department, which in December 2022 completed a new floor and stove installation.
+New plans has been drawn up to modernise the track layout in preparation for reunification.

-The original station near the centre of the village of East Leake is currently disused and exists only as an island platform with the stairwell of the station's subway bricked up.
-There are long-term aspirations to reopen the station but this would require the Transport and Works Order under which the railway powers were transferred to the present company to be amended.
+The original station near the centre of the village of East Leake is disused and exists only as an island platform with the stairwell of the station's subway bricked up.